rust-lang/rust-forge/profile-queries.md

 Run the compiler on a source file, supplying two additional debugging flags with `-Z`:

 ```
-rustc -Z profile-queries -Z dump-dep-graph foo.rs
+rustc -Z profile-queries -Z incremental=cache foo.rs
 ```

 Regarding the two additional parameters:

-- `-Z profile-queries` tells the compiler to run a separate thread that profiles the queries made by the main compiler thread(s).
-- `-Z dump-dep-graph` tells the compiler to "dump" various files that describe the compilation dependencies.
+- `-Z profile-queries` tells the compiler to run a separate thread that profiles the queries made by the main compiler thread(s).  - `-Z incremental=cache` tells the compiler to "cache" various files that describe the compilation dependencies, in the subdirectory `cache`.

 This command will generate the following files: